Barefoot Surf Travel

 by Alex Sloan, Yoga Instructor of Barefoot Surf Travel

-Although yoga is becoming more popular for men, it’s clear when you go to any yoga class that the main demographic is females.
+Although yoga is becoming more popular for men, it’s clear when you go to any yoga class that the main demographic is female.
 As men, we are conditioned to stay away from the concept of vulnerability.
 I believe yoga is a direct access into our vulnerability and our truth.
 Yoga allows you to become more flexible in our heart and in our mind.
 This process can sometimes open spaces that we haven’t explored inside ourselves in a long time, or at all.
-As men, we are told to be tough, not to cry, not to be sensitive, to protect others, to be strong as opposed to lean and flexible, to bottle our emotions, and to stand tall.
+As men we are told to be tough, not to cry, not to be sensitive, to protect others, to be strong as opposed to lean and flexible, to bottle our emotions, and to stand tall.

-In many ways, yoga is the action of healing.
+In many ways yoga is the action of healing.
 It’s the fire that helps us shed.
 Yoga is the action of diving into the depths of ourselves to explore who we truly are.
 This in itself scares away many men (and women).
 Looking in the mirror can be terrifying if you’re not ready to see yourself as you truly are.
-I don’t agree that to be a real man you must be hard, tough, uncrackable.
+I don’t agree that to be the real man you must be hard, tough, uncrackable.
 We’re not here to offer the same things, but in my opinion, we’re all here for a good reason, and yoga is for everyone.

-#5 You should be capable of accessing every pose.
+You should be capable of accessing every pose.

 by Genieve Burley, Health in Alignment Chiropractic + Yoga